gitcoinco/grants-stack/README.md

 ## contracts

-The contracts needed for running a round can be found within the [contracts package](https://github.com/Allo-Protocol/contracts)
+The contracts needed for running a round can be found within the [Allo contracts repositort](https://github.com/Allo-Protocol/contracts)

-## Packages

 ### graph

-This package holds the subgraph which indexs data with regard the
+The subgraph which indexs data with regard the
 - ProgramFactory
 - ProgramImplementation
 - RoundFactory
 - RoundImplementation

-More information can be found within the [graph package](packages/graph)
+More information can be found within the [Allo graph repository](https://github.com/Allo-Protocol/graph)

+## Packages

 ### round-manager